Note: Events are subject to change. Check this website or phone (719)383-5010 for details and more information on these and other special events.

 Join in with the trappers, traders, and Bent and St. Vrain company employees as they celebrate Independence Day the way it was done in the 1840s.
 A parade, speeches, cannon firings, games, debates, and ice cream making will dominate the scene.
 The Fourth of July was one of the few holidays that was celebrated in the 1840s.
 Independence from England was only a couple generations earlier and fresh in many minds.
 Many frontiersman found a way to celebrate, usually by firing the guns, racing and gaming.
 Visitors will want to put in for a drawing for a 27 star U.S. flag that has flown over the fort that is accurate to the fort's time period.
 Click here for a schedule of the event.

 Kids work in the adobe pit making bricks.

-Seven to eleven year-old children are invited to "step back in time" and experience the life of a trapper, trader, laborer, craftsman, Indian, soldier or other roles.
+Eleven to eleven year-old children are invited to "step back in time" and experience the life of a trapper, trader, laborer, craftsman, Indian, soldier or other roles.
 Kids learn and practice 19th century skills and experience living history for themselves.
 Fort staff and volunteers provide historically accurate ways for the children to experience work and life routine common at Bents' Fort in the 1840s.
 Many children come back year after year so they can experience as many lifestyles as possible.
-Applications will be available after May 1, 2014 on this website or by calling (719) 383-5026.

 Trader talking with Knife Chief during a trade session.